-Karen herself has written seven books, both fiction and non-fiction, as well as countless newspaper and magazine articles in her 30-year career.
-Her newest book is Self-Publishing: You Can Do This!
+Karen herself has written eight books, both fiction and nonfiction, as well as countless newspaper and magazine articles in her 30-year career.
+Prior to How to Sell Your Book Today, her latest book on publishing and writing is Self-Publishing: You Can Do This!

 As a successful entrepreneur herself, Karen inspires the best coaches, entrepreneurs and authors to take their book ideas from a vague concept to a completed, published book or e-book.